Easter in Armenia (Zatik): A Tradition You Don’t Just See — You Feel

 1. Different Dates

-The Armenian Apostolic Church often celebrates Easter on different dates than many Orthodox countries.
+The Armenian Apostolic Church often celebrates Easter on dates that differ from many Orthodox traditions.

 2. Ancient Rituals

-Some traditions preserved here are among the oldest in the Christian world.
+Some practices preserved in Armenia are among the oldest in the Christian world.

 3. Cultural Depth

-Easter is not only religious — it is part of national identity.
+Easter is not only a religious event — it is a part of national identity.

 4. Meaning of “Zatik”

-The word “Zatik” means liberation — symbolizing renewal and a new beginning.
+The word “Zatik” means liberation — symbolizing renewal, freedom, and a new beginning.

 What Travelers Should Know